-I clung onto Christian’s back for dear life, my arms clasped around his chest and my legs wrapped around his waist like the proverbial monkey on his back, as we floated twenty metres above Winnipeg’s largest electrical power station.
-Christian’s arms were stretched wide and angled downwards, directing his Guide, Hagalaz’s, stream of energy into the damaged building below us.
+I clung onto Christian’s back for dear life, arms clasped around his chest and my legs wrapped around his waist, as we floated twenty metres above Winnipeg’s largest electrical power station.
+Christian’s arms were stretched wide and angled downwards, directing Hagalaz’s stream of energy into the damaged building below us.

-My Guide, Tiwaz, was doing her thing, amplifying Hagalaz’s power, as he generated the electricity needed to keep the crippled power grid functioning in what was likely the coldest city on the planet today.
-It that had been crippled by my people, the Settlers, a small but significant proportion of whom were now running amok, attacking global power and communications networks in a haphazard attempt to prevent further environmental damage to this planet we all called home.
+My Guide, Tiwaz, was doing her thing, amplifying Hagalaz’s power as he generated the electricity needed to keep the crippled power grid functioning in one of the coldest cities on the planet.
+It had been crippled by my people, the Settlers, a small but significant proportion of whom were now running amok, attacking global power and communications networks in a haphazard attempt to prevent further environmental damage to this planet we all called home.

-I couldn’t help but be reminded of another time, a crazy and ultimately sorrowful time, when another bunch of misguided Settlers, led by a man named Seth, had tried to melt a good portion of the Antarctic, and had managed, while they were at it, to murder my father in cold blood.
+I couldn’t help but be reminded of another time, a crazy and ultimately sorrowful time, when another bunch of misguided Settlers, led by a man named Seth, had tried to melt a good portion of the Antarctic.
+They’d failed thanks to us, but they had managed to murder my father in cold blood.

-‘It’ll work,’ he grunted, sweat pouring off him even in this freezing temperature.
+‘It’ll work,’ Christian grunted, sweat pouring off him even in this freezing temperature.
 His whole body was shaking with the effort of controlling Hagalaz’s chaotic power.
-‘It has to.’

-There had to be another way to rein in the reckless abuse of our World that was happening in the name of capitalism and free markets.
+There had to be another way to rein in the reckless abuse of our world that was happening in the name of capitalism, continual growth, and free markets.
 But if there was, nobody that mattered seemed to be looking for one.
 But now is not the time to contemplate the great questions of life, I thought sadly.
-Not while I clung to Christian’s back, as we worked desperately to save the lives of the innocent inhabitants of the city below us who would freeze to death if we failed.
+Not while I clung to Christian’s back and we worked desperately to save the lives of the innocent inhabitants of the city below who would freeze to death if we failed.

 I felt a quiet knocking on a door in my mind; the door my Tribe had learned how to waltz through whenever they goddamned pleased.
-Moments later, that mind-door got blown off its hinges as Zack, who last I knew was fighting alongside the Canadian military, and the recently recruited but practically untrained Winnipeg militia, on the other side of the city.
-Together they were battling the Settler insurgents that had destroyed all the major elements of the power network here in Winnipeg.
+Moments later, that mind-door got blown off its hinges by Zack, who last I knew was fighting alongside the Canadian military and the recently recruited, but practically untrained, Winnipeg militia on the other side of the city.
+Together they were battling the Settler insurgents that had destroyed all the major elements of the Winnipeg power network.

-‘We need you,’ Zack shouted inside my ear, so loud I snatched one hand away from Christian’s chest to clamp it over my ear.
-There was once a time when we could only communicate telepathically during our meditation sessions, but when Mishka joined us, with Tia’s mental abilities, we could chat the day away as long as we were within a mile or two of each other.
-Though, right now, I didn’t exactly feel like chatting.
+‘We need you!’
+Zack shouted, so loud I snatched one hand away from Christian’s chest to clamp it over my ear.
+There was once a time when we could only communicate telepathically during our meditation sessions, but when Mishka joined us with Tia’s mental abilities, we found we could chat the day away as long as we were within a mile or two of each other.

 ‘Shh!’
 I hissed.
 ‘No need to bloody deafen me, idiot.’

 ‘Get over here!’ he whisper-shouted back.
-‘We need reinforcements to hold off the insurgents while Kai tends to the wounded, and as you’re equivalent to the whole battalion, you’re it.’
+‘We need reinforcements to hold off the insurgents while Kai tends to the wounded, and as you’re the equivalent of an entire battalion, you’re it.’

 ‘They’re still here, fighting?
 Do you think we could capture one?’